 At high intensity exercise for example: using up 150kcal and of which is only 30% fat: you burned about 150 x 0.3 = a whopping 45kcal of fat!
 This is almost 6x the amount of fat burned compared to the resting state!

-P/s: high intensity may mean different things for different people.
+One more point, high intensity may mean different things for different people.
 For some unfit people, it can be as simple as activities like brisk walking.
 For those who are superfit, it can be running at 14kph or more.
-Incorrect application of exercise intensity can be dangerous and could do more harm than good.
+Not understanding this can lead to exercise beyond your capability and can do more harm than good.